-This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program for: (a) the person who served as our principal executive officer during the fiscal year ended December 31, 2012; (b) the people who served as our principal financial officer during the fiscal year ended December 31, 2012; and, (c) our two other executive officers who were serving as executive officers on December 31, 2012.
-Collectively, these were our "Named Executive Officers" or "NEOs" for 2012:
+This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program during the fiscal year ended December 31, 2015 for: (a) our principal executive officer; (b) our principal financial officer; and (c) our three other executive officers who were serving as executive officers on December 31, 2015.
+Collectively, these were our "Named Executive Officers" or "NEOs" for 2015:

-- John K. Kibarian, Ph.D., our Chief Executive Officer and President; - Gregory C. Walker, Vice President, Finance, and Chief Financial Officer; - Michael Shahbazian, our former, interim Vice President (principal financial and accounting officer); - Cornelis (Cees) Hartgring, Ph.D., our Vice President, Client Services and Sales; and - Kimon W. Michaels, Ph.D., our Vice President, Products and Solutions.
+- John K. Kibarian, Ph.D., our Chief Executive Officer and President; - Gregory C. Walker, our Vice President, Finance, and Chief Financial Officer; - Cornelis (Cees) Hartgring, Ph.D., our Vice President, Client Services and Sales; - Kimon W. Michaels, Ph.D., our Vice President, Products and Solutions; and - Kwang Hyun (KH) Kim, our Vice President, Business Development, PDF Solutions Semiconductor Technology Korea Limited.